dylanagreen/chrysaora/README.md

 to an additional depth with a handcrafted quiesence.

 Additionally, unlike most (if not all?) highly competitive NN engines, Chrysaora uses an alpha-beta pruned minimax search rather than a Monte Carlo Tree Search.
-In this way I've hybridized a NN and a classical engine.

 ## License
 You can find the details of Chrysaora's license in the LICENSE.txt file.
 Chrysaora is licensed under GPL-3.